Is Our Naive Sensual Comprehension

 The Middle Place We Occupy

 Science contradicts our sense that the earth is flat, that God created it and that we were spontaneously invented by him as spirits in the material element.
 Overtime, we have traveled from the superstitious to observable facts by rational necessary connections.
-For reasons I explain elsewhere *, it took far too long to get to a point where we know a few things about the world fairly clearly.
+For reasons I explain elsewhere, it took far too long to get to a point where we know a few things about the world fairly clearly.
 The micro universe is filled with so much space that the solidity of such things as a chair is an illusion.
-When you sit on one you are actually free falling, as it were.
+When you sit on one you are actually free falling, figuratively speaking.
 There is atomic space between atoms so great it can to be likened as an analogy to the distance between solar systems.

 It is a fact that galaxies are receding away from The Milky Way, and this means that the macro universe is an expanding, ever-changing, out of control event where our sense of its permanency and regularity is human fantasy.
-Apparently 70 to 90 percent of the universe is made of dark matter, which like atomic structure itself we cannot directly sense anymore than thousands of years before we could have been certain the earth was round.
+Apparently a great percentage of the universe is made of dark matter, (dark energy or dark gravity makes up around 68 percent, dark matter 27 percent, and visible or baryonic matter, 5 persent). which like atomic structure itself we cannot directly sense anymore than thousands of years before we could have been certain the earth was round.
 M Theory and the full laws of quantum gravity can lead us to multiple universes and the generation of a spontaneous cosmos.
 We can fire God from his day job as the Creator and He could be free to join a rock and roll band at night.
 They could call themselves String Theory.
 Even in the middle place between micro and macro, the world is a dull grey affair to which we as perceiver bring all of the colors, smells and other sensual attributes to the world.

 Is our naive comprehension of the material world valueless then?